by Texas Homesteader~

 Cooking My Spaghetti Squash

 Anyhoo, here’s what I did today: First I cut the spaghetti squash in half longways and scooped out the seeds.
-I placed the squash cut-side-down in a pie pan and added about 2 tablespoons of water, covered it and placed it in the microwave on high for 10 minutes.
+I placed the squash cut-side-down in a pie pan and added about 2 tablespoons of water.
+Then I covered it and placed it in the microwave on high for 10 minutes.

 When the squash was cooked I allowed it to cool slightly then took a fork and scraped the squash into spaghetti-like strands.
 Then I mixed in about 1/2 cup of shredded cheese and mixed it in until the cheese melted.